-Integrative Body Therapeutics (IBT) is a healing art modality that combines movement patterning, somatic education, and Rolfing/Structural Integration (SI).
-IBT is a deep and comprehensive bodywork system and is effective on an immediate level.
+FasciaPLAY: Integrative Body Therapeutics (IBT) is a healing art modality that addresses the holistic individual on multiple levels including: nervous system regulation, emotional processing, and musculoskeletal alignment.
 Localized discomfort is often a symptom of a larger systemic problem that must be dealt with to achieve a long-lasting relief.
-This method utilizes a larger perspective and works to reorganize the holistic body.
+Through extensive training and hands on experience, I have developed the ability to re-align and balance relationships in the body’s myofascial and skeletal systems.
+Based on each client’s patterns, habits, and needs, I design an individualized healing protocol that includes sessions of slow, deep, and precise manual therapy and utilizes a larger perspective and works to reorganize the holistic body.
 By realigning the structure, IBT facilitates long-term health, intelligence, and resilience as a more permanent solution to pain or dysfunction.

 My goal is to guide people to optimal awareness and function in their body.